funnyboy-roks/modrinth-auto-desc/README.md

 **Optional**, default = `README.md`

 The path to the readme to fetch from the root of the GitHub repo.

+### `branch`

+**Optional**, default = `main`

+The branch to use when generating absolute URLs for images and other relative links.
+This ensures that the correct version of your content is referenced.
+Note that content from private repositories will not be accessible on Modrinth regardless of the branch specified.

 ## Example Usage